-In the application form, you will be asked to enter an Admission PIN (8 alpha-numeric character, case sensitive).
-We regret that it is not possible to issue an Admission PIN in advance.
+In the application form, you will be asked to enter a PIN (8 alpha-numeric character, case sensitive).
+We regret that it is not possible to issue a PIN in advance.

 Please note that the results of private candidates are not available to the University.
 As such, you will not be able to login with your MOE pre-assigned PIN and NRIC/FIN number to apply via Type I form.
 You will need to apply via the Type II form if you wish to apply to us.

 These candidates and those who choose not to use Online Application Form Type I can apply using the blank Online Application Form Type II instead.
 Candidates using this form must submit supporting documents.

 The documents to be submitted will be stated on the acknowledgement page of the online application.